Peony-like Tulips in my Cottage Garden

 Peony-like Tulips

-This year I have finally made friends with the tulip.
-Tulips have never been on my choice flower list for the garden as quite frankly, I have found them to be a bit boring.
-The color of tulips I was acquainted with were bright red and yellow which was personally uninspiring.
+This year, I have finally made friends with the tulip.
+Tulips have never been on my choice flower list for the garden, as, quite frankly, I have found them to be a bit boring.
+The colors of tulips I was acquainted with were bright red and yellow, which were personally uninspiring.
 Well, that notion has gone up in a flame with the blooming of our tulips this year.
-Last year after finding out that light pink tulips do exist, I decided to hunt them down and order 4 kinds including the above featured Angelique and Dreamer tulips.
-I realized I had been missing out when they emerged in the Spring and began to put on a splendid, fluffy pink and blush show.
-These peony-like tulips were dreamy and romantic and worthy of any romantic cottage garden or bride’s bouquet.
+Last year, after finding out that light pink tulips do exist, I decided to hunt them down and order 4 kinds, including the above-featured Angelique and Dreamer tulips.
+I realized I had been missing out when they emerged in the Spring and began to put on a splendid, fluffy pink-and-blush show.
+These peony-like tulips were dreamy and romantic, worthy of any romantic cottage garden or a bride’s bouquet.

 Peony-like Tulips

 Many were blooming for Easter, so I cut some to put in an arrangement of smaller white vases.
 They looked like large pink peonies.
 The Angelique was most impressive with its multi-headed stems and long bloom time.
-Additionally, the flowers have a long vase life as well.
-I have already ordered more for next year along with other new bulbs to plant in the fall.
-A recent girl’s trip to the Fioli House was a tulip inspiration that furthered endeared the tulip to my heart and garden.
+Additionally, the flowers have a long vase life.
+I have already ordered more for next year, along with other new bulbs to plant in the fall.
+A recent girls’ trip to the Fioli House was a tulip-inspired moment that further endeared the tulip to my heart and garden.
 They had grouped large pots filled with tulips of all kinds, including lots of Angelique tulips, at different places around the house and gardens, creating a lovely effect that had me ordering lots of bulbs later.
 My pots are waiting to be filled in Autumn with lots of tulip bulbs.

 peony tulips